chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

   - Improved synchronization and communication between motion control, panel deployment, and sample collection systems.
   - Enhanced overall system integration and performance, ensuring cohesive operation of all rover functionalities.

 ## Getting Started
 1. **Initial Setup:**
    - Clone the repository to your local machine.
    - Ensure you have the Arduino IDE installed.
-   - Connect your rover hardware as per the schematic provided in the `docs` folder.
+   - Connect your rover hardware as per the guide provided in the `Docs` folder.

 ### 2. **Configuration:**
    - Before uploading the code to the microcontroller, adjust the following parameters in the code to match your rover's hardware specifications: